FoalTS/foal/docs/tutorials/simple-todo-list/3-the-todo-model.md

 ```

-When running the app, this class will a generate a new table in the `db.sqlite3` database.
+When running the app, this class will generate a new table in the `db.sqlite3` database.

 ```
 +------------+-----------+-------------------------------------+